funengineering/funengineering.github.io/_posts/2025-02-18-06-RPi-based_temperature_and_humidity_logger_for_Shelly_HT.md

 Click on "Done" to activate the settings.
 This will take you back to the flow.

 <img src="/docs/assets/img/ht_logger/Screenshot%202025-04-21%20221726.png" alt="mqtt in node added and configured" width="600"/>

+The node you just created is not yet active.
+It will only become active once you press the "Deploy" button at the top right of the Node-RED web interface.
+This allows you to perform changes to a flow while the unchanged version still keeps on working in the background.
+Only when the deploy button is pressed, all changes to the flow become active.

+Now, press the deploy button.
+You'll see a message saying that the changes were successfully deployed.
+There is now no more blue dot at the top right of the node and there is a message below the node saying something like "establishing connection".

+This node by itself is not yet useful.
+Therefore, we will continue adding more nodes to process the data.

+### Node for fetching the relative humidity data from the MQTT broker

 [to be written]